microsoft/NeuronBlocks/Contributing.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# How to Contribute
+- Contribute Model to **Model Zoo**
+    - We encourage everyone to contribute their NLP models (namely JSON configuration files).
+Please follow the structure in model_zoo to  create a pull request.
+- Contribute Block to **Block Zoo**
+    - We encourage everyone to improve this toolkit by contributing code, such as customized Blocks.
+So other users can further benefit from these new Blocks.